County Board: Meet Your Board Members

-Sharon has volunteered for the Heart of Illinois United Way, where she is a pillar society member; served as former secretary and board member of the Heart of Illinois Big Brothers Big Sisters; and was a board member for the Friendship House and Global Village.
+Sharon is a member of the Peoria County Sheriff's Office Search and Rescue Auxiliary.
+She has volunteered for the Heart of Illinois United Way, where she is a pillar society member.
+She served as former secretary and board member of the Heart of Illinois Big Brothers Big Sisters and was a board member for the Friendship House and Global Village.
 In addition to serving as a Union Counselor with the Labor Council of West Central Illinois, Sharon has volunteered her time for the Union Construction Career Expo and the annual Labor Day Parade.
 She was recognized for her work in career development through the Peoria Educational Region for Employment and Career Training and was named to the 2001 Class of 40 Leaders under Forty by Central Illinois Business Publishers.

 Sharon enjoys serving the constituents of Peoria County and her district.